Skip to content

 SetRetry --> Persist

-Persist[Batch persist via ParallelBatchWriter<br/>CSO updates, RPEIs, pending export status<br/>split across N concurrent PostgreSQL connections]
+Persist[Batch persist via ParallelBatchWriter<br/>CSO updates, RPEIs, Pending Export status<br/>split across N concurrent PostgreSQL connections]

-Persist --> CaptureItems[Capture ProcessedExportItems<br/>for RPEI creation by caller]
+Optimistic --> CaptureItems[Capture ProcessedExportItems<br/>for RPEI creation by caller]

-CaptureItems --> Done([Batch complete])
+CaptureItems --> Done([Batch complete<br/>DbContext and connector disposed])

-LDAP Export Consolidation and Chunking¶
+LDAP Export Consolidation and Chunking

 For LDAP connectors, individual attribute changes are consolidated and chunked before being sent to the directory server.
 This ensures RFC 4511 compliance and prevents server rejection of oversized modify requests.